Landlords Electrical Inspections & Certificates Brentwood

+Landlords Electrical Inspections & Certificates Brentwood

 By law, you must have an EICR every five years or at the start of each tenancy (whichever comes first).
 An Electrical Installation Condition Report verifies your electrical system is safe and that you’re renting your property legally.
 All EICRs must be undertaken by a certified electrician who can adequately test, inspect and sign off the system with the legal certification.

 It’s recommended homeowners (who live on their property but don’t let it) have an EICR every 10 years to ensure the electrical system is safe, uncover any defects and make repairs if necessary.

 If you’re buying a home, you can have an EICR beforehand to establish the electrical system’s condition.
 If you’re selling your home, you can have an EICR to show buyers the electrical system is ok and won’t be an extra expense for them after purchase.

 What’s A VIR?

 VIR stands for ‘visual testing & inspection’, a non-essential visual inspection of your electrical system.
 Some landlords have VIRs in between having EICRs to ensure the electrical system is in order.

 An electrician visits your property and visually inspects the consumer unit, sockets, lights, switches, etc., but testing is not performed.
 Afterwards, a report is written with recommendations for repair or alterations.
 It’s then up to the landlord to act on those recommendations.

 VIR’s are optional.
 Landlords book VIR’s periodically (for example, halfway through a tenancy agreement) for extra reassurance they are not a substitute for EICR’s.

 VIRs are quick and usually take around an hour

 Is PAT Testing A Legal Requirement For Landlords Also?

-No PAT testing is not a legal requirement; however, a lot of landlords undertake PAT testing also as extra security for the tenants and their property.
+No PAT testing is not a legal requirement; however, many landlords undertake PAT testing as extra security for the tenants and their property.
 PAT stands for ‘Portable Appliance Testing.’